 Milling Machine Guards

-.
-Polycarbonate provides the same clarity as glass, but is safer to use and longer lasting.
-Some of the transparent panels are able to slide up and down, giving workers and operators easy access to the machining area without detaching the guard from the machinery.
-The frame must be very strong and able to handle continuous high impact from materials flying at high speeds.
+There are two main types of milling machine guards; those that slide and those that are stationary.
+Both are always locked into place while the milling machine is in operation to protect workers, but some can slide back and forth along a cross-slide, while others must be detached but can be swung out of place in order to get to the machining area.
+All milling machine guard panels are transparent and fabricated out of a strong, resistant, and shatterproof plastic material called polycarbonate.
+Polycarbonate provides the same clarity as glass but is safer to use and longer lasting.
+Some of the transparent panels can slide up and down, giving workers and operators easy access to the machining area without detaching the guard from the machinery.
+The frame must be very strong and handle continuous high impact from materials flying at high speeds.
 Guards that encase milling machinery are either horizontal or vertical in orientation, depending on the dimensions of the machinery.
-Horizontal guards slide back and fourth in a linear movement, while vertical guards are taller and might only need partial paneling on the top portion.
+Horizontal guards slide back and forth in a linear movement, while vertical guards are taller and might only need partial paneling on the top portion.